-There are also regular features on other aspects of garden bird ecology, wildlife gardening and other garden wildlife.
-The magazine carries feature articles by well-known birdwatchers and naturalists (e.g. Brett Westwood, Mark Cocker and the One Show's David Lindo), covering a range of interesting topics and subjects.
+There are regular articles on aspects of garden bird ecology, wildlife gardening and other garden wildlife.
+The magazine carries feature articles by well-known birdwatchers and naturalists covering a range of interesting topics and subjects.
+Read sample articles:

 Learn about birds and other wildlife

 In-depth articles focus on individual species, exploring their behaviour, ecology, status and folklore.
-Supported by information from BTO BirdFacts, these articles are written by Mike Toms, the BTO's Head of Garden Ecology and author of a number of books on garden birds and other wildlife.
-Examples of these and other articles can be downloaded from our downloads area.
+Supported by information from BTO BirdFacts, these articles are written by the Garden BirdWatch team.

-Bird Table also carries regular features on what is happening in gardens up and down the country, reporting on unusual observations and interesting behaviour.
-You'll also find the results from our surveys and the latest news on bird populations in the wider countryside.
+Bird Table looks at what is happening in gardens up and down the country, reporting on unusual observations and interesting behaviour.
+You'll also find the quarterly results for GBW, reporting on our other surveys and the latest news on bird populations in the wider countryside.
+Read a sample article - Bird Table - Quarterly review for Spring 2017 article (PDF, 2.13 MB)

 "The magazine is educative and enjoyable, a credit to all those involved in its production."